0xV4h3/pystructures/docs/linear/stack.md

 # Stack

-A Python implementation of a classic **LIFO (Last-In, First-Out) stack** with a rich, Pythonic API.
+A Python implementation of a classic **LIFO (Last-In, First-Out) stack** with a strict, Pythonic API.
-Supports efficient push/pop/peek operations, iteration, copying, bulk operations, and more.
+Supports efficient push/pop/peek operations, copying, bulk operations, and more.

 ---